PRASSamin/redenv/packages/cli/README.md

 Redenv offers a full suite of commands for managing your secrets.
 For detailed options on any command, run `redenv <command> --help`.

+#### Interactive Shell

+- `shell`: Launches an interactive REPL (Read-Eval-Print Loop) for a project environment, allowing you to run multiple commands without re-authenticating or re-specifying project/environment.

 #### Core Commands

 - `add`